FerretDB/FerretDB/website/docs/quickstart-guide/systemd.md

 If FerretDB is not installed yet, please refer to the [`.deb`](https://docs.ferretdb.io/quickstart-guide/deb/) or [`.rpm`](https://docs.ferretdb.io/quickstart-guide/rpm/) installation pages.

 The unit file provides some basic environment variables as an example.
-They should be overwritten with the proper configuration, with the [correct flags](../configuration/flags.md).
+They should be overwritten with the proper [configuration](../configuration/flags.md).

 ```systemd
 [Service]